-Shawbrook is familiar with all the rules, regulations, and good industry practice we consider when looking at complaints of this type, and indeed our well-established approach.
-So, I don't consider it necessary to set all of that out in this decision.
+Shawbrook is familiar with all the rules, regulations and good industry practice we consider when looking at complaints of this type, and indeed our well-established approach.
+So I don't consider it necessary to set all of that out in this decision.

-Having carefully considered everything provided, for the same reasons as those explained by the adjudicator, I uphold this case.
-In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mr and Mrs S was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for them.
+Having carefully considered everything provided, for broadly the same reasons as those explained by the adjudicator, I uphold this case.
+In brief, that is mainly because the evidence supports the conclusion that a misrepresentation took place and Mr and Mrs S were not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for them.
+I have also found that the panels are performing at slightly less than 90% of their estimated performance.

-So, I think that Shawbrook didn't treat Mr and Mrs S fairly and they lost out because of what Shawbrook did wrong.
+So I think that Shawbrook didn't treat Mr and Mrs S fairly and they lost out because of what Shawbrook did wrong.
 And this means that it should put things right.